vporton/zondirectory2/ARCHITECTURE.md

 * paid/time: category -> sub-categories
 * paid/time: item -> comments

-FIXME: The `time/time` relations need to be rewritten using `NacDBReorder` in order to be deleteable.

 Allowed number of votes:
 - 10 per day
 - additional 5 votes (not per day) for each message